River Edge, New Jersey: Education

-River Dell Regional High School in Oradell (with 999 students in grades 9-12).
+River Dell High School in Oradell (with 982 students in grades 9-12).
 Seats on the regional school district's nine-member board of education are allocated based on the population of the constituent municipalities, with five seats assigned to River Edge.

 Public school students from the borough, and all of Bergen County, are eligible to attend the secondary education programs offered by the Bergen County Technical Schools, which include the Bergen County Academies in Hackensack, and the Bergen Tech campus in Teterboro or Paramus.
 The district offers programs on a shared-time or full-time basis, with admission based on a selective application process and tuition covered by the student's home school district.

 St. Peter Academy is a K–8 Catholic school that operates under the auspices of the Roman Catholic Archdiocese of Newark.
 The school was one of eight private schools recognized in 2017 as an Exemplary High Performing School by the National Blue Ribbon Schools Program of the United States Department of Education.

 The Rosenbaum Yeshiva of North Jersey, which served 1,040 students in nursery through eighth grade as of the start of the September 2013 school year, was founded as the Yeshiva of Hudson County, and was re-established in Bergen County in 1979.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 33.73 mi of roadways, of which 29.50 mi were maintained by the municipality, 3.85 mi by Bergen County and 0.38 mi by the New Jersey Department of Transportation.

 Route 4 is the primary highway serving River Edge, running along the borough's southern edge.
 County Route 503 (Kinderkamack Road) passes north-south through the borough, alongside the Hackensack River.
+In January 2025, the New Jersey Department of Transportation announced the commencement of the Route 4 Hackensack River Bridge Replacement Project.
+This aims to improve both the transportation infrastructure and safety for commuters in the River Edge area."